Clinical Programme Model of Care

 The Division of Strategy and Clinical Programmes was established by the HSE in 2009 with the aim of improving and standardising patient care by bringing together clinical disciplines and enabling them to share innovative solutions to deliver greater benefits to patients.
 Thirty three National Clinical Programmes, including ophthalmology, have been established by the Division.

 Ms Aoife Doyle was appointed Clinical Lead for the Clinical Programme in December 2023.
-She took over the role from Professor William Power who was appointed in 2016 following Mr Paul Moriarty's leadership in the post from 2012.
+She took over the role from Professor William Power who was appointed in 2016 following their predecessors in the role, Professor Peter Barry and Mr Paul Moriarty (from 2012) .

 Eye Care in Ireland